MariaDB/MySQL External Replication

 In that case, you can enable external replication using an extra permission.

-Note that this guide covers the Upsun side; you need to set up and maintain your own replica instance.
-Consult the MySQL or MariaDB documentation for steps to do so.
+This guide explains replication on the Upsun side only; you must also set up and maintain your own replica instance.
+Consult the MySQL or MariaDB documentation for details.

 Create a replication user